veaba/tensorflow-docs/docs/tf.keras/backend/all.md

 )
 ```
 #### Arguments:
-- x: Tensor or variable.
+- `x`: Tensor or variable.
-- axis: axis along which to perform the reduction.
+- `axis`: `axis` along which to perform the reduction.
-- keepdims: whether the drop or broadcast the reduction axes.
+- `keepdims`: whether the drop or broadcast the reduction axes.
 #### Returns:
 A uint8 tensor (0s and 1s).